Jackenmen/JackCogs/README.md

 # Cogs in this repo

+* **autogist** - Auto-upload files with configured extension sent by users to gist.github.com.
 * **banmessage** - Send message on ban in a chosen channel.
 Supports images!
 * **categoryhelp** - Command for getting help for category that ignores case-sensitivity.
 * **cogboard** - Search for cogs in approved repos on CogBoard.